 Nobita can act like this towards the young creatures he "adopts."

 Paper-Thin Disguise: One of Doraemon's gadgets takes this to the extreme.
 It's literally just a board that you write someone's name on.
 Then you hang the board around your neck and anyone who sees it thinks you're the name you wrote.
 You can even write something generic like "servant" and have it work.

 Parental Bonus: Let's just say that 40 years later, a lot of Japanese authors and artists have thought up more risquι uses for the tools in Doraemon or other similar gadgets.
-In fact, an entire subgenre could be considered to have taken its roots from taking the Doraemon toys and spinning them in a different light.
+In fact, the Magical Girlfriend subgenre could have taken its roots from the idea of Doraemon, a non-human being with special powers suddenly showing up and shaking up some loser kid's life, and spinning it in a different light.